Perspective | Winning the war on decorum

 A real Miss Manners, compared to some.

-A group called Families Supporting the Diversity Equity and Inclusion in LCPS had prepared to use the public comment session as a Black History Month teach-in.
+A group called Families Supporting Diversity Equity and Inclusion in LCPS had prepared to use the public comment session as a Black History Month teach-in.
 They spotlighted people and issues that deserved to be included in public school history instruction or get better treatment for the ones being shortchanged.

 One student, who was White, recalled being taken by her mother to the birthplace of abolitionist Harriet Tubman on Maryland’s Eastern Shore.
 After learning about the Underground Railroad, she wondered why that had not been taught in her schools.